-- On an average, what % of time is your salesforce spending on shadow accounting?
+- On average, what % of the time is your salesforce spending on shadow accounting?
 Answering this question is critical because this impacts the productivity of the salesperson and directly affects top-line revenue.
 Shadow accounting also undermines the existing incentive compensation management process and usually is associated with lower salesperson engagement levels.

 Dispute Resolution Time

 - How much time does your operations group spend on calculating and processing manual adjustments?
 These adjustment calculations may arise from disputes from the salesforce or due to existing system limitations for plan exception processing.
 HR exceptions (transfers, new hires, performance improvement plans, LOA, etc.) are usually the primary offender here.
-This reduces overall output of the operations group and exposes the organization to compliance risk due to the highly manual nature of this process.
+This reduces the overall output of the operations group and exposes the organization to compliance risk due to the highly manual nature of this process.

 - What is the average delay between the desired payroll date and the actual payroll date?
 This impacts the overall motivation of the salesforce and results in undermining the credibility of the existing IC calculation engine.
 Such delays may also expose your organization to legal issues in some states where pay frequencies are mandated by governments.

-- How much time on average does it take to implement and roll-out any plan changes?
+- How much time, on average, does it take to implement and roll out any plan changes?
 This can be measured by calculating the gap between plan design finalization and final system implementation and roll-out.
 The opportunity cost of this gap must be considered since you’re technically running a non-optimum system during the implementation and roll-out.